 For decades, we’ve never truly needed massive, grid-scale energy storage systems.
 Energy was produced, (occasionally) transported, and then consumed shortly after.
 That’s because with traditional energy sources, the energy is simply “stored” as raw fuel—such as coal or oil—until it’s ready to be used.
 The plant then burns the fuel to generate electricity, which is sent to the grid on-demand.
 However, the global push toward clean and renewable energy has introduced a new critical component to the energy ecosystem: advanced energy storage.
 These technologies aim to address the intermittency issue of renewable sources like solar and wind.
 In this guide, we’ll explore the top energy storage stocks, split into technology categories ranked by disruptive potential.

-Note: We make every effort to keep our information accurate and up-to-date.
-However, technology markets do move fast and company situations can change rapidly.
-Please use this guide as an introduction to the energy storage landscape; but ultimately, do your own due diligence before taking action.
+Note: We make every effort to keep our info accurate and up-to-date.
+However, emerging tech moves fast and company situations can change overnight.
+This guide is an intro to the energy storage market; but ultimately, do your own due diligence before taking action.

 Major Growth Drivers Behind Energy Storage Technology